Nubian Museum: Building

-The Nubian Museum covers an area of 50,000 square meters, 7,000 of which are devoted to the building, while the rest are devoted to gardens and other public spaces.
+The Nubian Museum covers an area of 50,000 square meters, 7,000 of which are devoted to the building, while the rest are devoted to gardens and other public spaces.The building was designed by Egyptian architect Mahmoud El-Hakim, while the museum's interior exhibition design was undertaken by Mexican architect Pedro Ramírez Vázquez.
+Its exterior is clad in local sandstone and pink granite and was designed to reflect traditional Nubian architecture.
 The building has three floors for displaying and housing, in addition to a library and information center.
 The largest part of the museum is occupied by the monumental pieces, reflecting phases of the development of Nubian culture and civilization.

 Contents

 Portrait of Nubian King Taharqa, Nubian Museum.

-Three thousand pieces of Egyptian antiquities, representing various ages; Geological, Pharaonic, Roman, Coptic and Islamic, were registered.
-The open-door exhibition includes 90 rare monumental pieces, while the internal halls contain 50 invaluable pieces dating back to pre-historic times, 503 pieces belong to the Pharaonic period, 52 to the Coptic era, 103 to the Islamic age, 140 to the Nubian era, in addition to 360 pieces reflecting the history of Aswan.
+The museum's three floors display thousands of artifacts illustrating the archaeological, historical, cultural, and environmental heritage of Nubia.
+The collection traces the development of Egyptian and Nubian society and culture across different historical periods.
+The main exhibition hall and a diorama present traditional Nubian customs and handicrafts.
+The museum also contains a lecture hall, library, educational department, theatre, and open-air amphitheatre used for presentations of Nubian folklore.